SteveBarnett/Remixing/_thinking/internal-perfectionist-anxiety-habits.md

 title: Internal Perfectionist Anxiety Habits
 longerform: true
 added: 2025-06-19
-updated: 2025-06-21
+updated: 2025-06-23
 ---

 Bringing together and mashing up some IFS bits, Perfectionist bits, Performance Anxiety, and Tiny Habits / Atomic Habits / Switch.

 ## Summary of sorts

-- Focus on good, then bad.
-One at a time.
+- Focus on one type of behaviour at a time.
 - Remove fear and demotivators rather than increase hope and motivators.
-- We change by feeling good, not by feeling bad

-Motivation is complex and unreliable, especially when towards an abstraction
+    - Motivation is complex and unreliable, especially when towards an abstraction.
+- We change by feeling good, not by feeling bad.
+- Everything is your main practice.

+### Tools and techniques

 - Immediate, tiny, celebration
 - Follow the bright spots